Desperado88/esphome-ecodan-heatpump-2z/README.md

 # ESPHome components for Ecodan heatpumps
-This is a set of components to read out and control Mitsubishi Ecodan heatpumps.
+This is a set of components to read out and control Mitsubishi Ecodan heatpumps for 2 zones.
 I have an ERST20D-VM2D and it is also confirmed to work with EHSD20D-YM9D.
 It probably works for many air-water heatpumps with CN105 connector.

-It is highly inspired by https://github.com/BartGijsbers/CN105Gateway.
+It is highly inspired by [https://github.com/BartGijsbers/CN105Gateway.](https://github.com/tobias-93/esphome-ecodan-heatpump).

 ## Table of Contents
 - [Hardware](#hardware)